senseco-cost/WG4_WG1_Uncertainty_training/README.md

-# WG4_Uncertainty_training
+# WG4 Uncertainty Training

-This is the code and data base for a course on uncertainty, calibration and traceability held on Romania at CETAL in fall 2019.
+This is the code and data for a course on uncertainty, calibration and traceability held on Romania at CETAL in fall 2019.

 The structure and content is as follows: